hexbatch/apple-core/v1/docs/core-overview.md

 * M is a token type
 * G is a token type guid
 * P is export data for a token set
-* R is an optional bounds for the sets that can be used in any operation, the sets must be in those bounds for this to work.
-The time used is the current
 * S is an optional bounds for the tokens in the sets.
 This can be used in any operations.
 The tokens must be in these bounds. "
 * Path-specifier can be added to any operation